Generated regional Colorado river scene for Middle Fork of the South Platte planning; not an exact location photo

 If the Middle Fork is too thin, icy, private, or off color, compare the South Platte, Elevenmile Canyon, or Tarryall Creek before forcing the same meadow-stream plan.

-Verify current Colorado fishing regulations, special reach boundaries, and posted access rules before fishing the Middle Fork.
+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
+Verify current Colorado fishing rules, special reach boundaries, and posted access rules before fishing the Middle Fork.
 Private property is a primary planning issue.

 Santa Maria and South Park area